 - Web accessibility.
 We strive to make Jobsort accessible for everyone.

 - Web performance.
 We use state of the art algorithms and technologies to speed up Jobsort.

-Jobsort is built on top of the amazing work of others who contributed to Next, React, and Tailwind.
+Jobsort is built on top of the amazing work of others who contributed to Next, React, Tailwind, PostgreSQL, and Scrapy.
 The website is hosted on Cloudflare and the CI/CD pipeline runs out of Gitlab.